 During our Summer CSA Session, which lasts for 20 weeks (June – October), you can choose between three share sizes, and you can either pick up here on the farm or have your share delivered to one of our depots.

 $900 for 20 weeks

 The Full Share is our standard share size.
-This is meant to feed a typical family of four or so or 2 adults that like to eat vegetables and possibly do a little preserving and fill their freezers!)
+This is meant to feed a family of four or two adults who like to eat vegetables (and possibly do a little preserving and fill their freezers!)
 (This is equivalent to our Family Share size from previous years).

 THREE QUARTER SHARE

 $700 for 20 weeks

-The Three Quarter Share is just that, 3/4 of our Full Share.
+The Three Quarter Share is just that: 3/4 the size of our Full Share.
 This share size is designed to meet the needs of 2-3 people or a family with small children with little left to carry over from week to week.
 (This is equivalent to our Couples Share size from previous years).

 $500 for 20 weeks

-The Half Share is half of our Full Share.
-This is a new option for us, meant to provide for either a single person or those that tend to eat out a few nights a week or are just learning to love veggies!
+The Half Share is half the size of our Full Share.
+This is a new option for us in 2019, meant to provide for either a single person, those that tend to eat out a few nights a week, or folks who are learning to love veggies!